 Is that out of political correctness?

-So uh uh submission uh is not enough.
+So submission is not enough.

-A submission to God is not enough.
+Submission to God is not enough.

-So even if you have more moderate views, your views can never be spoken because if they are, you will be challenged immediately, and that therein lies the the rub while you don't hear from more moderate people.
+So even if you have more moderate views, your views can never be spoken because if they are, you'll be challenged immediately.

 It's for their own safety.

-You know, I believe strongly that common sense gun safety reform across our country uh would make a difference.
+You know, I believe strongly that common sense gun safety reform across our country would make a difference.

-We know that gunmen used a weapon of war to shoot down, you know, at least fifty innocent Americans, and you know, we won't even uh be able to get the Congress to uh prevent terrorists or people on the no fly list from buying guns.
+And we won't even be able to get the Congress to prevent terrorists or people on the no-fly list from buying guns.

-Uh this this is just uh you know totally incomprehensible, Chris.
+This is just totally incomprehensible, Chris.

 It's a problem.